 - No extra people to worry about for hotel pick ups and drop offs or even waiting for various parties to arrive back at the bus.
 Your tour guide isn’t herding a big group of tourists, it’s just your family and the guide.

-- No random people herding means more time for touring and also the ability to make tour adjustments that work best for your family.
+- No random people herding means more time for touring and taking photos.
+Plus there is also the ability to make tour adjustments that work best for your family.

 The traditional Muir Woods tour offered by many companies includes a short stop in Sausalito.
 We were done at Muir Woods a little ahead of schedule but were not interested in stopping in Sausalito, so instead our guide took us to Muir Beach.
 The boys enjoyed playing in the sand and the adults to enjoy the gorgeous views.